The Workshops

 01

-After hearing Dr. Lotte's presentation in the earlier plenary session, this is a rare chance to ask questions and dive a little deeper into her areas of expertise.
+Zenith is a pioneer and way-shower in death and in life.
+After hearing her presentation in the earlier plenary session, this is a rare chance to ask questions and dive deeper into Zenith's body of work in the death realm.

 Location